West Riding Artillery: West Yorkshire Divisional Artillery

 The West Riding Territorial Association was responsible for the whole of the TF's West Riding Division, including its Divisional Artillery.
-(Note: The artillery component of a British infantry division during World War I was commanded by a brigadier-general and was effectively a brigade, but was never referred to as such because 'brigade' was the term used by the Royal Artillery to designate a regimental-sized unit.)
+(Note: The artillery component of a British infantry division during World War I was commanded by a brigadier-general and was effectively a brigade, but was never referred to as such because 'brigade' was the term used by the Royal Artillery to designate what was in most armies a battalion-sized unit.)
 The majority of TF artillery units transferred to the Royal Field Artillery (RFA), with a smaller number remaining as heavy artillery under the RGA.
 The heavy RGA battery at York was brought back from the East Riding Association, but the West Riding Association still needed to form some new units and subunits to complete the force, which was organised as follows:

 15-pounder field gun issued to TF units.

 Territorial gunners training with a 5-inch howitzer before World War I.